 - Clients download the MyRanks app (available for both iPhone and Android).

 - Clients access their SEO reports in real-time.

-Best Practices for Sending Your SEO Reporting Templates for Clients
+2 Best Practices for Sending Your SEO Reports to Clients

-No matter who you are or what types of clients your agency handles, here are two key tips to keep in mind as you create and send out SEO reports to clients.
+No matter who you are or what types of clients your agency handles, here are 2 key tips to keep in mind as you create and send out SEO reports to clients.

 Use Automated SEO Reports to Save Time

 Automated SEO reports may seem like a hassle, as they require some setup time.